 What are the program requirements?

-This two-year program requires 40 hours of classroom-based and online didactic experiences and 40 hours of team-based, community and clinical training experiences each year.
+This two-year program requires 40 hours each year of classroom-based and online didactic experiences and 40 hours of team-based and community-based experiences each year.
 This is in addition to your regular course load.
 (Some current courses may be eligible for program credit.)

 - Each cohort is limited to 15 students.

 - AHEC Scholars cohorts begin each fall on the University of Cincinnati’s campus.

 Participation in AHEC Scholars provides students with a variety of benefits including:

 - Stipends (each year) depending upon funding available

 - Participation in professional conferences and continuing education opportunities

 - Clinical and community shadowing experiences

 The program is open to students in the third and final years of a degree (or an associate's degree) in disciplines that support primary health care services delivery in both clinical and non-clinical roles.
 Applicable majors include, but are not limited to: medicine, community and public health, nursing and allied health programs.
 The program has a special interest in students from underserved, under-represented populations and/or disadvantaged backgrounds.